xenharmonic-devs/sonic-weave/documentation/technical.md

 The following table summarizes the operator precedence in SonicWeave, from highest precedence (most binding) to lowest precedence (least binding).
 Operators in the same box have the same precedence.

-All operations are left-associative except exponentiation, recipropower, logdivision and fallback (marked with an asterisk *).
+All operations are left-associative except exponentiation, recipropower, and logdivision (marked with an asterisk *).

 | Operator                                         | Description                                                             |
 | ------------------------------------------------ | ----------------------------------------------------------------------- |